woodrad/gpgref/README.md

 #### Caveats using Yubikey on Windows

-If you are using a [Yubikey](https://www.yubico.com/) alongside Gpg4win, there is an issue where after unplugging the Yubikey from the system, when you go to plug it back in, the gpg-agent is not able to talk to the Yubikey and trying to do
+If you are using a [Yubikey](https://www.yubico.com/) alongside Gpg4win, there is an issue where after unplugging the Yubikey from the system, when you go to plug it back in, the gpg-agent is not able to talk to the Yubikey and trying to do:

     gpg --card-status

-from a commmand line results in a card error being returned.
-The best solution to this that I have tested and been using is to create a simple BAT file with instructions to stop and restart some services after unplugging the Yubikey and making a shortcut on the desktop to this BAT file:
+from a command line results in a card error being returned.
+The best solution to this that I have tested is to create a simple BAT file with instructions to stop and restart some services after unplugging the Yubikey and making a shortcut on the desktop to this BAT file:

     gpg-connect-agent killagent /bye
     net stop scardsvr